 I live on this really pretty, quiet block in Crown Heights.
-I had fallen in love my neighborhood in a very short period of time; it didn’t take much.
-The diversity of people is refreshing.
-The energy of the city, unparalleled to any other city I’ve been to.
+I fell in love with my neighborhood pretty quickly.
+The diversity is refreshing.
+The energy of the city is unparalleled to any other city I’ve visited.
 And don’t even get me started on the food.
-I love taking the subway, but I bike to work every day, something I never thought I’d do.
+I enjoy taking the subway but I bike to work every day, something I never thought I’d do.
 I now cherish every second of wind in my hair and people watching as I pump tunes the short nine blocks to my job.

-And as I pedaled off to work, I thought about how you can miss too much when you put your head down.
+Later in the week, I was riding my bike to work and as I pedaled, I thought about how you can miss too much when you put your head down.
 Being a city-dweller, I’m often guilty of this.
 When you’re in a rush to get somewhere, your eyes travel to your feet shuffling on the sidewalk, one foot following another.
-I’m sure you can get where you’re going much faster this way, but what’s the point if you can’t enjoy all of the in-between small moments?
+I’m sure you can get where you’re going much faster this way, but what’s the point if you don’t enjoy all of the small, subtle in-between moments?

-For me, it doesn’t matter if you’re a 5.14 climber if you don’t know how to enjoy cruising up a fun 5.8.
-What’s the point of training to death for something if it breaks your spirit if you don’t accomplish that goal?
-I’m not saying that I don’t have goals myself because I do, but in twenty years, I won’t remember the onsight or the send as much as I will the people I spent that day with and how they made me feel.
+Stepping away from climbing for a week or so doesn’t bother me anymore.
+In fact, what I am able to walk away with is profoundly more important.
+I used to think that living in New York City defined too much of me, or I’d worry about taking too much time off in between climbing trips or not getting to the gym every weeknight, and that maybe I wouldn’t climb as strong as I could.
+What I’d realized was that it doesn’t matter that you’re a 5.14 climber if you don’t know how to enjoy cruising up a fun 5.8.
+What’s the point of training to death for something if it breaks your heart if your goals aren’t met?
+I’m not saying that I don’t have goals myself because I do, but in twenty years, I won’t remember my proud onsights as much as I will remember the people I spent that day with and how they made me feel.